AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 The following sections provide additional information for working with source connectors.

-### Disable a dataflow
+### Disable a dataset flow

-When a dataflow is created, it immediately becomes active and ingests data according to the schedule it was given.
-You can disable an active dataflow at any time by following the instructions below.
+When a dataset flow is created, it immediately becomes active and ingests data according to the schedule it was given.
+You can disable an active dataset flow at any time by following the instructions below.

 Within the *[!UICONTROL Sources]* workspace, select the **[!UICONTROL Dataset flows]** tab.
 Next, select the dataset flow that you wish to disable.

 ![](../../../images/tutorials/dataflow/databases/dataset-flow-list.png)

 The *Properties* column appears on the right-hand side of the screen, including an **[!UICONTROL Enabled]** toggle button.
-Select the toggle to disable the dataflow.
-The same toggle can be used to re-enable a dataflow after it has been disabled.
+Select the toggle to disable the dataset flow.
+The same toggle can be used to re-enable a dataset flow after it has been disabled.

 ![](../../../images/tutorials/dataflow/databases/disable.png)